The essentials for welcoming a cat with gentleness and kindness.

 🚗 The carrier: safety first

-🎯 How to choose your carrier:
+🎯 How to choose the right carrier:

 🎯 Choosing the right litter box

-- Suitable size : It should be at least 1.5 times the length of your cat.
+- Suitable size : it should be at least 1.5 times the length of your cat.

-🪶 Choosing the right litter
+🪶 Choosing the right cat litter

-- Agglomerating : easy to clean on a daily basis.
+- Clumping : easy to clean daily.

 - Absorbent : to limit odors and maintain a healthy environment.